JuanCodeAtATime/bamazon_app/README.md

 - *How many would you like to purchase?*

 ### Product Queries, Views, and Purchases
-Once the customer has placed the order, the application checks the ```bamazon database``` (aka, "Store") to see if there is sufficient stock available to fulfill the customer's request.
+Once the customer has entered the order, the application checks the ```bamazon database``` (aka, "Store") to see if there is sufficient stock available to fulfill the customer's request.

-If not, it lets the customer know that there isn't sufficient quantity.

 If there is sufficient stock available, the application "fulfills the customer's order" and provides the total purchase price.
+If there isn't, it lets the customer know that there isn't sufficient quantity to fulfill the order.

 As expected, it updates the **MySQL** database to reflect the remaining quantity.